 When submitting applications:

-- For Fayette County Public Schools (FCPS) placements, candidates will complete and submit an online application.
-They should complete the Liability Release Form (PDF) for early field experience placements and return it to their course instructor.
+- For Fayette County Public Schools (FCPS) placements, candidates should complete the Liability Release Form (PDF) for early field experience placements and return it to their course instructor.

 - Most assignments are made in the Fayette County Public Schools (FCPS).
 If candidates wish to request a specific FCPS, they may do so from the drop-down box on the online application.
 Requests for a specific teacher should be entered in the box beside the school.
 Grade level requests can be typed in the Special Request box.
 Please note that we cannot guarantee that requests will be granted given the high volume of placements made each semester.
 Per request of the district office, candidates may not contact any teacher in FCPS to arrange a placement on their own; nor may they begin a placement without written confirmation of approval.